lukehansell-hx/grunt-poly-browserify/README.md

 ## Example

-Using one entry point to an app we require multiple *.js* files to be created so that we can override the branding on the generated single page apps.
+Using one entry point to an app we require multiple *.js* files to be created.
+This will allow us to override the branding on the generated single page apps.

 For this we will be using [redirectify](https://www.npmjs.com/package/redirectify), a browserify transform which allows me